evild3ad/Get-UsnJrnlInfo/README.md

 Get-UsnJrnlInfo.ps1 is a simple PowerShell script utilized to parse $UsnJrnl information from extracted $Max file.

 ## TL;DR
-The NTFS Change Journal (aka USN Journal) is stored in the hidden system file $Extend\$UsnJrnl.
+The NTFS Change Journal (aka USN Journal) is stored in the hidden system file `$Extend\$UsnJrnl`.
 The $UsnJrnl file contains two alternate data streams (ADS).
 The $Max and the $J. $J contains records of filesystem operations and the $Max data stream contains metadata about the USN Journal configuration.

 File Location:
 `[root]\$Extend\$UsnJrnl:$Max`